Inteli-Club5/Mosaic/docs/pages/Solution.md

 This model benefits everyone.
 Users pay only for what they need and own verifiable access rights.
 Creators get transparent, programmable revenue streams.
 The blockchain ensures that neither party depends on a centralized platform that could disappear or change terms.

-### Creator-First Economics
+## Creator-First Economics

 Traditional platforms extract value from creators through high commission fees and opaque revenue sharing.
 Mosaic flips this model entirely.

-Creators keep 85% of all revenue - the highest share in the industry.
+Creators keep **90% of all revenue** - the highest share in the industry.
 More importantly, they maintain true ownership of their AI agents through smart contracts.
 If Mosaic disappeared tomorrow, creators would still own their intellectual property and could deploy it elsewhere.

 The platform supports multiple monetization strategies: